-A provisional budget line of £0.03 million has been added to the programme for periodic capital expense in relation to Teignbridge's social housing portfolio, for example replacement roofs, fabric improvements and replacement fixtures and fittings.
+A provisional budget line of £0.03 million per annum is in relation to periodic capital expense in relation to Teignbridge's social housing portfolio, for example replacement roofs, fabric improvements and replacement fixtures and fittings.
 Projects will be brought forward for approval as they occur.
 Funding is from revenue contributions to capital.
 Any surplus income from the properties will be earmarked for this purpose.